-    The existing policies listed below will be updated in 2016-2017 to align with the new Water Sustainability Act and associated regulations.
+The existing policies listed below continue to be updated to align with the new Water Sustainability Act and associated regulations.
 New policies are also under development.

 Policies guiding water allocation specify how and when to issue water licences and approvals, how the water may be used, and when a licence or approval may be refused or amended.

 - Amendment of unused water licences (PDF, 1.2MB)

 - Authorizing requirements for locating works or flooding Crown land (PDF, 1.2MB)

 - Authorization requirements for storage and use of water in dugouts (August 2017) (PDF)